platformsh/platformsh-docs/docs/src/languages/php/_index.md

 you can specify alternative repositories for Composer to use as global dependencies.
 So you can install a forked version of a global dependency from a custom repository.

-To install from an alternate repository, specify explicit `require` and `repositories` blocks:
+To install from an alternative repository, specify explicit `require` and `repositories` blocks:

 ```yaml {location=".platform.app.yaml"}